Journal

 Due to the building’s elevated position on the ridgeline, RTA Studio developed the design concept of misty cloud hovering around the treetops, an idea which will be explored in a custom-designed aluminium screen.
 This façade, perforated with ‘droplets’ that run down its face, will provide solar control to the extensive glazing of the upper levels.
 To the west, on the new fifth level, a balcony is a place for occupants to retreat and socialise with Friday drinks.

 Internally, materials will include recycled timber and, in line with all projects by Samson Corporation, metrics around the avoided carbon and embodied carbon of this project target a 5-Star Green Star rating as assessed by the New Zealand Green Building Council.
-The building, which has the working title of ‘Mist’, but is due to be gifted a name by mana whenua, will slot into this smart corridor where there are improvements planned to upgrade cycle routes and walkability.
-This misty by name corner landmark is a solid investment in a more planet-friendly future.
+The building will slot into this smart corridor where there are improvements planned to upgrade cycle routes and walkability.
+This landmark is a solid investment in a more planet-friendly future.